digitalocean/kubecon-2022-doks-workshop/03-sealed-secrets.md

       url: https://bitnami-labs.github.io/sealed-secrets
     ```

-3. Next, fetch the `Starter Kit` values file for `Sealed Secrets`.
+### Step 2 -  Fetch the values file for `Sealed Secrets`.

 Please make sure to inspect the values file first, and replace the `<>` placeholders where needed:

     ```shell
     SEALED_SECRETS_CHART_VERSION="2.1.6"